rafaeltmbr/Stopwatch/README.md

 During architecture implementation, some exceptions were found:

-- On Android, *ViewModel* depends on the platform because, the `ViewModel` superclass must be extended.
-Otherwise, coroutine scopes WILL NOT be lifecycle sensitive.
-This platform dependency prevents the *ViewModel* to be unit tested.
-Instrumentation tests are an alternative to unit tests.
+- On Android, *ViewModel* depends on platform specific code, because the `androidx.lifecycle.ViewModel` base class must be extended.
+Otherwise, coroutines won't be lifecycle sensitive, possibly leading to memory leaks or unwanted background process running.